 - Achieve positions of increasing responsibility or leadership with employers, professional organizations, or civic organizations as an indicator of professional competence, demonstrate the ability to communicate effectively, and successfully function in team environments;

 - Apply principles of mathematics, science and management and use appropriate technology to solve current and future problems in the field of electronics technology; and,

 - Complete licensure, certification, short courses, workshops, and/or advanced degrees to be effective technical managers in the global business environment.

-(d) an ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives;
+2. an ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline;

-(e) an ability to function effectively as a member or leader on a technical team;
+5. an ability to function effectively as a member or leader on a technical team.